kennysam21/COMP490-491/README.md

 ```
 change directory to backend folder in terminal
-copy example env file using command "cp .env.example .env" or "cpy .env.example" and rename the new .env.example file to .env
+copy example env file using command "cp .env.example .env" or "copy .env.example" and rename the new .env.example file to .env
 ```

 Put the database details in the `.env` file: